BenWassa/drop/docs/Modularization.md

 - `showScreen` would then call teardown on the previous screen (if provided) and setup on the next screen.

+## Notes on script load order & autoload behavior

+Small sites often include multiple `<script>` tags in the page header.
+Some `src/screens/*.js` files may be loaded before `src/ui.js` (the registry).
+To avoid race conditions and keep backward compatibility with inline `onclick` handlers, the ScreenRegistry will auto-register well-known setup functions attached to `window` (for example `window.setupDirectControl`, `window.populateCommitmentsScreen`).

+When creating new screens, either call `window.registerScreen('my-screen', setupFn)` (if the registry is available) or attach your setup to `window` and the registry's autoload will pick it up.

+Also note: onboarding second-step paths exist now (`direct`, `identities`, `growth`) and should be considered when adding or migrating onboarding screens.

 Future improvements

 - Convert to ES modules and use dynamic `import()` for lazy-loading screens on demand.